 GoFly Aviation exclusively uses Sling aircraft, which are some of the quietest planes available.
 GoFly is committed to undertaking operations in a ‘Fly Neighbourly’ manner which is considerate to local residents, while maintaining safe operation of the aircraft.

 We do so by endeavouring to adhere to the following principles:

 A large part of learning to fly is the requirement for students to do ‘circuits’.
 Our students are taught by our instructors to follow a circuit path set by Council and designed to have the least affect on neighbouring homes.
 After takeoff, our planes don’t turn until they reach Pumicestone Passage.
 Occasionally private plane owners or students from other flight schools fly into Caloundra for sightseeing or maintenance and they are unfamiliar with our circuits and even our radio frequency.

 Concerns about noise may be raised with AirServices Australia’s ‘Noise complaint Information Service’ directly on either 1800 802 584 (free call) or by completing an online form and if a registration is provided, will match the registration of the offending aircraft to the owner and make contact with them.
-When reporting the aircraft noise, try to identify the type of aircraft and its colours, and if possible, the call sign or registration.
-To assist you to identify the different types of aircraft, above on the left is a picture of one of our small, quiet low-wing Sling aircraft (the rego number is on the tail and often also under the wings) and on the right is an older noisier Cessna 172 aircraft (with rego numbers on tail and underneath its high wings).
+When reporting the aircraft noise, try to identify the type of aircraft and its colours, and if possible, the registration number.
+To assist you to identify the different types of aircraft, above on the left is a picture of one of our small, quiet low-wing Sling aircraft (the rego number is on the tail and often also under the wings) and on the right is our Cirrus (quieter than the older noisier Cessna type of aircraft).

 You can find the Caloundra Aerodrome Master Plan here.